fw8/docker-postfix/README.md

 ```

 Change `container_name` to be the name of the container.
 The `update_clientrelayhosts.sh` is just a shortcut to postmap and then reloads the configuration into postfix.

+## Transport Maps
+Sometimes you want to direct where email is being sent to.
+This is achieved by using transport maps.
+Create a file and map it through to `/etc/postfix/transport` in the image.
+Use the `USE_TRANSPORT_MAPS="yes"` environment option to enable.

+Once the file has been modified in a running system, run the `update_transport.sh` command to create a hashfile and reload postfix.

 ## Test email